ncatlab/nlab-content/pages/2/6/9/2/2962/content.md

 * G. Hochschild, _Lie algebra kernels and cohomology_, Amer.
 J. Math. __76__, n.3 (1954) 698--716.

-The notation above is from personal notes of Z. &#352;koda (1997).
+The notation/exposition in sections 2 and 3 is adapted from personal notes of Z. &#352;koda (1997).
 A systematic theory has been many times partly rediscovered from soon after the Eilenberg--Mac Lane work on group extension, among first by Hochschild and then by many others till nowdays.
 Here is a recent online account emphasising parallels with [[differential geometry]]:

 *  [[Dmitri Alekseevsky]], [[Peter Michor]], Wolfgang Ruppert, Extensions of Lie algebras ([math.DG/0005042](http://arxiv.org/abs/math/0005042))